 - Keep the forehead clean and avoid wearing tight hats or headbands that push down fluid.

 Swelling in the forehead tends to respond quickly to elevation and cold therapy.
-It is generally the easiest region to manage when addressed in the first 48 hours.
+It is the easiest region to manage when addressed in the first 48 hours.

 How to Reduce Facial Swelling After Hair Transplant?

-Facial swelling usually appears after the forehead has already begun to swell and progresses downward toward the cheeks and mid-face.
+Facial swelling appears after the forehead has already begun to swell and progresses downward toward the cheeks and mid-face.
 To reduce it:

 - Elevate the head continuously, not just while sleeping, to help gravity pull fluids back up toward lymphatic drainage channels.